lowdefy/lowdefy/packages/plugins/blocks/blocks-google-maps/README.md

 ### Events

-- `onBoundsChanged`: Trigger onBoundsChanged actions when the bounds of the map is changed. returns `_event`
+- `onBoundsChanged`: Trigger onBoundsChanged actions when the bounds of the map are changed, returns `_event`
 object:
   - `bounds`:
     - `east`: latitudinal coordinate